adityam/context-blog/content/post/lower-learning-curve.md

 draft = false
 tags = ["beginners"]
-title = "Some thoughts on lowering the learning curve for using TeX"
+title = "Some thoughts on lowering the learning curve for using TeX" linktitle = "Lowering the learning curve for TeX"
 +++

 TeX has a steep learning curve.
 Often times, steeper than it needs to be.